Articles

 Section 4.
 Dues

 National dues for each calendar year shall be determined by the APIC Board of Directors and APIC policy.
-Chapter membership dues shall be determined by the Board of Directors of the Chapter, but shall not exceed those of the APIC.
+Chapter membership dues shall be determined by the Board of Directors of the Chapter but shall not exceed those of APIC.

 Section 5.
 Termination